 The methods of the present invention are not limited to any particular plant.
 Indeed, a variety of plants are contemplated, including but not limited to tomato, potato, tobacco, pepper, rice, corn, barley, wheat, Brassica, Arabidopsis, sunflower, soybean, poplar, and pine.
 Preferred plants include oil-producing species, which are plant species that produce and store triacylglycerol in specific organs, primarily in seeds.
-Such species include but are not limited to soybean (Glycine max), rapeseed and canola (including Brassica napus and B. campestris), sunflower (Helianthus annus), cotton (Gossypium hirsutum), corn (Zea mays), cocoa (Theobrama cacao), safflower (Carthamus tinctorius), oil palm (Elaeis guineensis), coconut palm (Cocos nucifera), flax (Linum usitatissimum), castor (Ricinus communis) and peanut (Arachis hypogaea).
-The group also includes non-agronomic species which are useful in developing appropriate expression vectors such as tobacco, rapid cycling Brassica species, and Arabidopsis thaliana, and wild species undergoing domestication, such as Vernonia and Cuphea, which may be a source of unique fatty acids.
+Such species include but are not limited to soybean (Glycine max), rapeseed and canola (including Brassica napus and B. campestris), sunflower (Helianthus annus), cotton (Gossypium hirsutum), corn (Zea mays), cocoa (Theobroma cacao), safflower (Carthamus tinctorius), oil palm (Elaeis guineensis), coconut palm (Cocos nucifera), flax (Linum usitatissimum), castor (Ricinus communis) and peanut (Arachis hypogaea).
+The group also includes non-agronomic species which are useful in developing appropriate expression vec-1.
+Transgenic Plant Cells, Plant Tissues, Plant Seeds, and 35 tors such as tobacco, rapid cycling Brassica species, and Arabidopsis thaliana, and wild species undergoing domestication, such as Vernonia and Cuphea, which may be a source of unique fatty acids.